-In 2018, hospitals started receiving quarterly PDF summary reports, a list of PPR chains and related data, and a data dashboard.
+Hospitals will receive a quarterly PDF summary report, a list of PPR chains and related data, as well as a data dashboard.

 These reports and PPR chain lists can be accessed on the ForwardHealth portal page.
 This access can be granted by your hospital's portal administrator.
 If you do not know who this is, or if they are unable to grant you access, please contact the portal help desk at 866-908-1363.
 DHS will contact hospitals to obtain a designated staff person for data dashboard access.